pantheon-systems/example-wordpress-composer/README.md

 * The machine name to be used by both the soon-to-be-created Pantheon site and GitHub repo.
 Change `my-new-site` to something meaningful for you.
 * The `--team` flag is optional and refers to a Pantheon organization.
 Pantheon organizations are often web development agencies or Universities.
 Setting this parameter causes the newly created site to go within the given organization.
 Run the Terminus command `terminus org:list` to see the organizations you are a member of.
 There might not be any.

+#### PHP Version

+You will need PHP 7.0 or higher locally to run the `build:project:create` command as some of the dependencies in this project require it.
+Both `composer.json` and `pantheon.yml` are currently set to use PHP 7.0.

 ## Important files and directories